andrasq/node-aflow/Readme.md

 0.9.0

-- document all calls
+- documented all calls
-- better unit test coverage
+- improved unit test coverage
 - allow applyVisitor() to iterate any object with a numeric length, eg `arguments` or a `Buffer`

 ## Todo